chunkitlau/Sort/README.md

 # Sort
-This repo is for the novel idea skill 1 exercise of research skill training.
+This repository is for the novel idea skill 1 exercise of research skill training.

+There are README, source code, and technical reports in this repository.